arsena-k/disease_stigma/README.md

 # disease_stigma
-Repository to accompany "Stigma's Uneven Decline"
+Repository to accompany the paper "Stigma's Uneven Decline" by Rachel Best and Alina Arseniev-Koehler.